filamentphp/filament/packages/panels/docs/03-resources/07-relation-managers.md

 }
 ```

-## Setting the position of the form tab
+### Setting the position of the form tab

-By default, the form tab is rendered on the left.
-To render it on the right, you can override the `getContentTabPosition()` method on the Edit or View page class:
+By default, the form tab is rendered before the relation tabs.
+To render it after, you can override the `getContentTabPosition()` method on the Edit or View page class:

 ```php
 public function getContentTabPosition(): ?ContentPosition